Fiserv/Commerce-Hub/docs/Resources/Master-Data/Processing-Code.md

 ## To Account Type

 Describes the cardholder account type affected for cardholder account credits and the "to" account type for cardholder account transfer transaction.
+The below table identifies the valid values for to account type in processing code.

 | Account Type | Description |
 | ------ | ------ |